 All work at the scene of the Rock Island wreck at Dover bridge has been suspended.
-The rescue party the two coaches in the river.
-Both shattered to splinters.
-This cut off campaign with Stephen A. Douglas, as or remonstrated it meant practically has lost all trace of the location of in sand.
+The rescue party has lost all trace of the location of the two coaches in the river.
+Both are thought to be entirely embedded in sand.

 Most of the injured have gone to their homes.
 Three persons are still missing-Mail Clerk Gamble, Circusman Littlefield and negro porter Douglas-and are undoubtedly drowned.
 These, with the death of a little boy named Zells, of Payne, O., from injuries, make the death list four.

-DOUBLE MISSOURI TRAGEDIES

-They Cause Loss of Three Lives at Excelsior Springs.
+DOUBLE MISSOURI TRAGEDIES They Cause Loss of Three Lives at

+Excelsior Springs.
-Excelsior springs, Mo.-Three lives were sacrificed in two tragedies which occurred here.
-Domestic trouble caused Jerome Curry, manager of the Central Sash and Door company, of Topeka, Kan., to shoot and kill his wife and then kill himself.
-At almost the same hour James Farley, a contractor, aged 40 years, of this city, walked into a drug store and poured out a cup of carbolic acid from a fivegallon bottle and drank it.

-The Curry tragedy occurred on a bridge leading to one of the springs.
-Mrs. Curry, who was 53 years old, has been here since August 25.
+Excelsior springs, Mo.-Three lives were sacrificed in two tragedies which wife and then kill himself.
+At almost out a cup of carbolic acid from a fivegallon bottle and drank it.
+The Curry tragedy occurred on a bridge leading to one of the springs. out into tanks, was stranded, but was Mrs. Curry, who was 53 years old, has been here since August 25.
 Her husband came last night.
-They appeared to be on good terms until they started for a walk to-day when a quarrel ensued.
+They appeared to be on good terms until they of his or her legacy, provided there is in the open air on Sunday and consestarted for a walk to-day when a quarrel ensued.
 Mrs. Curry suddenly started to run when her husband fired at her three times.
 As she fell, he fired a bullet through his own brain.